rpm-software-management/dnf/doc/conf_ref.rst

     installed as dependencies (see
     :ref:`clean_requirements_on_remove <clean_requirements_on_remove-label>`
     for auto removal details).
-    This option overrides the default installonlypkgs list used by DNF.
+    This option append the list values to the default installonlypkgs list used by DNF.
 The number of kept package versions is regulated by :ref:`installonly_limit <installonly-limit-label>`.

 .. _installonly-limit-label: